 Earlier this month AltWire’s Derek Oswald had the chance to sit down and interview Blitz Berlin’s lead vocalist Martin Macphail.
 Read the interview below.

-AW: In promoting yourselves, your band calls Blitz Berlin a ‘group of film composers’, and certainly with the score you wrote for Extraterrestrial you’ve lived up to that label.
-However with Distance we’re seeing you release music that is completely seperate from movies or film.
+AW: In promoting yourselves, your band calls Blitz Berlin a ‘group of film composers, and certainly with the score you wrote for Extraterrestrial you’ve lived up to that label.
+However, with Distance we’re seeing you release music that is completely separate from movies or films.
 Is this the direction we can expect you to be heading?
 Do you prefer writing albums like this to film scores?

 AW: Musically, Blitz Berlin is a pretty decent departure from the sound and feel of your former band Theset, whose members all are now a part of Blitz Berlin.
 What gave all of you the inspiration to head in an electro-punk direction after releasing several metal-core records as Theset for so long?

-MM: Theset was our project right out of high-school, and really those were our formative years musically.
-A few years ago life kind of pulled the band apart, and when the dust settled and Dean, Tristan, and I regrouped, the Blitz//Berlin sound evolved in a jamspace with restless ears and a lot of experimentation.
+Martin Macphail [Blitz Berlin]: Theset was our project right out of high school, and really those were our formative years musically.
+A few years ago life kind of pulled the band apart, and when the dust settled and Dean, Tristan, and I regrouped, the Blitz//Berlin sound evolved in a jam space with restless ears and a lot of experimentation.

 AW: As of the time of this interview, what is the status of Theset?
 Are both bands currently still ‘active’ (meaning that in the future, Theset will go off hiatus and more ‘Theset’ albums may be released), or is Theset officially a thing of the past?

-MM: Theset is currently on a permanent hiatus.
+Martin Macphail [Blitz Berlin]: Theset is currently on a permanent hiatus.
 We all still keep in touch, and I feel proud of what we accomplished together, but a lot has changed over the years.
-I wouldn’t say another album is likely, but never say never.
+I wouldn’t say another album is likely but never say never.

 AW: Are there certain electro artists that give your inspiration when chasing the sound for Blitz Berlin, or do you find your inspiration in other places?